zaphar/ucg/docsite/site/content/reference/expressions.md

 sort_by = "weight"
 in_search_index = true
 +++
 Ucg expressions can reference a bound name, do math, concatenate lists or strings, copy and modify a struct, or format a string.

 Symbols
 -------

 Many ucg expressions or statements use a symbol.
-A symbol might be used for either name for a binding or a name for a field.
+A symbol might be used as either a name for a binding or a name for a field.
 Symbols must start with an ascii letter and can contain any ascii letter, number, `_`, or `-` characters.

 Selectors
 ------

 A UCG selector references a bound value by name.
 They can descend into tuples or lists or refer to symbols in imported files.
-They are symbol followed optionally by a list of other symbols or numbers separated by a `.` to reference subfields or indexes in a list.
+They start with a symbol followed optionally by a list of other symbols or numbers separated by `.` characters to reference subfields or indexes in a list.

 You can reference a field in a tuple by putting the field name after a dot.
 Lists are always 0 indexed.
 You can index into a list by referencing the index after a `.`.

 ```
 let tuple = {